 One player plays the Christian Franks, the other, the Muslim Saracens.
 The objective of the game is to control important Victory Cities such as Jerusalem, Acre, Damascus, and Antioch.
 You find yourself immersed in the theme and historical flavor that Crusader Rex has to offer.
 The Franks looking to take back the Holy Land, can they hold out until the powerful crusaders arrive?
 For 2 players, game last about 3 hours.

 Marrakech is a game on the list of the best Arabian board games that uses actual carpet squares.
 It is a fun game that has some unique things.
 It is rare that everyone moves the same person, but like moving a cue ball around in a game of poll, Marrakech has it and does it well.

 Each player takes the role of a rug salesperson (Assam) who tries to outwit the competition.
 Each player starts with 10 coins and an equal number of carpets.
 On your turn, you may rotate Assam and roll a die to move.
 If Assam lands on another player’s carpet, you must pay that player 1 coin per square showing that is contiguous with the landed-on square.
 Then, you place one of your carpets orthogonally adjacent to Assam.
 For 2 – 4 players, games run a quick 30 minutes.

-FOR MORE: Buy Marrakech
+FOR MORE: Buy Marrakech on Amazon

 #05 | Aladdin’s Dragons